Ashdod: Stone Age

-Three stone tools dating from the Neolithic era were discovered, but no other evidence of a Stone Age settlement in Ashdod was found, suggesting that the tools were deposited there in a later period.
+Three stone tools dating from the Neolithic era were discovered, with no other evidence of a Stone Age settlement in Ashdod found, suggesting that the tools were deposited there in a later period.

-Historical Ashdod (Isdud) and Ashdod-Yam
+Historical Ashdod and Ashdod-Yam

-The historical town of Ashdod (today referred to as Tel Ashdod / Isdud), was c.6km southeast of the center of the modern town.
+The historical town of Ashdod (today referred to as Tel Ashdod / Isdud), was c.
+6 km southeast of the center of the modern town.
 It dates to the 17th century BCE, and was a prominent Philistine city, one of the five Philistine city-states.
 The coastal site of Ashdod-Yam, today southwest of the modern city, was a separate city for most of its history.

 The first documented urban settlement at Tel Ashdod / Isdud dates to the 17th century BCE, when it was a fortified Canaanite city.
 It was destroyed at the end of the Late Bronze Age.

 During the Iron Age, it was a prominent Philistine city, one of the five Philistine city-states.
 It is mentioned 13 times in the Hebrew Bible.
-After being captured by Uzziah, it was briefly ruled by the Kingdom of Judah before it was taken by the Assyrians.
+After being captured by Uzziah in 760 BCE, it was ruled by the Kingdom of Judah before it was taken by the Assyrians.
 During the Persian period, Nehemiah condemned the returning Jews for intermarrying Ashdod's residents.
 Under Hellenistic rule, the city was known as Azotus.
-It was later incorporated into the Hasmonean kingdom.
-During the 1st century BCE, Pompey removed the city from Judean rule and annexed it to the Roman province of Syria.
-Ashdod was a bishopric under Byzantine rule, but its importance gradually slipped and by the Middle Ages it was a village.
+It was later incorporated into the Jewish Hasmonean kingdom in 143 BCE.
+In 63 BCE, Pompey removed the city from Judean rule and annexed it to the Roman province of Syria.
+However, in 30 BCE, Ashdod came under Herod the Great's rule when he received the south coast area, including Ashdod, as a gift from Augustus Caesar.
+Following the death of Herod the Great in 4 BCE, Ashdod (known as Azotus in this period) came under the rule of Jewish queen Salome I, Herod's sister.
+Salome I ruled over a territory that included the cities of Ashdod (Azotus), Jamnia, and Phasaelis.
+The Roman emperor Augustus supplemented this with a royal habitation for Salome I at Ashkelon (Ascalon).
+Ashdod was later a bishopric under Byzantine rule, whose importance gradually slipped until by the Middle Ages it was a village.